 In the month of October 2017, I got a chance to visit Sydney solo and that was my first visit to an International country.
-I had no idea how to deal with abroad culture, their people, places, currency and the most important thing that came to my mind what would I do at first time in Sydney , how to visit most of the places safely , solo and within budget.
+I had no idea how to deal with abroad culture, their people, places, currency and the most important thing that came to my mind what would I do at the first time in Sydney, how to visit most of the places safely, solo and within budget.

-So, I made pointers to follow a checklist of how to visit most of the Sydney, within a budget and I enjoyed my one week visit there.
+So, I made pointers to follow a checklist of how to visit most of Sydney, within a budget and I enjoyed my one week visit there.
 Sydney is an amazing, safe city for all and there’s so much to do.
-This Sydney checklist will help you to your first time visit in Sydney and you will feel relax.
+This Sydney checklist will help you with your first-time visit to Sydney and you will feel relax.

 This is very much important to buy a sim for your daily usage.
-You will easily find lot of shops at airport area who provide sim cards with different options.
-I bought Voda sim with 4g data as internet connection is very much required to navigate the place or for whatsapp calling purpose.
+You will easily find a lot of shops in the airport area that provide sim cards with different options.
+I bought a Voda sim with 4g data as the internet connection is very much required to navigate the place or for WhatsApp calling purpose.

-You can easily purchase Opal card from any store or can get the card at airport only.
+You can easily purchase an Opal card from any store or can get the card at the airport only.
 So buy one and enjoy hassle free Sydney like a local.

-Yes ! you heard it right.
+Yes! you heard it right.
 Almost every café in Sydney open by 7 am.
-Even most of the shops, malls, monuments, parks are also open by max 8.30 am.
+Even most of the shops, malls, monuments, parks are also open by max of 8.30 am.
 So plan your trip early to roam around every possible place and utilize your time accordingly.

 Again you heard it right.
 It’s normal for eateries to close their kitchens at 9pm.
 In the event that you’ve abandoned it past the point where it is possible to get supper, the chances are you may need to move far for it.
 Even the shop are open last 6 to 7 pm (most of them are close by 6 pm.)
 Same applicable for bars and pubs too.

-I had not much time in hand so I went to i-venture shop and opted for their flexi attraction pass.
-They have different options to get ticket for remarkable monuments or entertainment parks and I chose the highest one 7 tickets for 3 days where I had to choose 7 options from a choice over 35 attractions.
+I had not much time in hand so I went to the i-venture shop and opted for their Flexi attraction pass.
+They have different options to get a ticket for remarkable monuments or entertainment parks and I chose the highest one 7 tickets for 3 days where I had to choose 7 options from a choice over 35 attractions.

-This was the best option for new comers to visit or cover as much places or opt for other options too.
+This was the best option for newcomers to visit or cover as many places or opt for other options too.

-Sydney has lot more free options to do like free walking tour.
+Sydney has a lot more free options to do like the free walking tour.
 You can check on google as there are many free walking tours run every day at different locations of Sydney.
-Just enroll and enjoy a super cool walk with light minded travelers absolutely free.
+Just enrol and enjoy a super cool walk with light-minded travellers absolutely free.

-There are lot more attractions are absolute free to visit like Museum of Contemporary Art, Art gallery of New South Wales, Botanical Garden, Hyde Park and Harbour Bridge.
+There are a lot more attractions that are absolutely free to visit like the Museum of Contemporary Art, the Art gallery of New South Wales, the Botanical Garden, Hyde Park and Harbour Bridge.
 Climbing the bridge costs a lot of money, but walking athwart it doesn’t cost a penny!
 This is one of Australia’s biggest icons, and absolutely should not be missed!

-This are the few points to be followed for pester free trip if you are planning to visit Sydney.
-There are lot more things to learn and experience practically, but these are my most highlighted checklist of Sydney based on my personal experience..
+These are the few points to be followed for a pestering free trip if you are planning to visit Sydney.
+There are a lot more things to learn and experience practically, but these are my most highlighted checklist of Sydney based on my personal experience..